ggarcia24/aws_documentation/compute/EC2.md

     - Throughput is 12Mib/s per TiB, max throughput 250Mib/s - can burst
     - Min size is 500Gib, Max size is 16Tib
 ^1609849552266
+- Are changes on the launch configuration reflected on the Auto Scaling Group?:: No, to update an Auto Scaling group you need create a new launch configuration
+^1610295886405
-- What are the supported types of Scaling Policies in an Autoscaling Group?:: There are 4 types of polices: Target Tracking, Simple Scaling, Step Scaling and Scheduled
+- What are the supported types of Scaling Policies in an Auto Scaling Group?:: There are 4 types of polices: Target Tracking, Simple Scaling, Step Scaling and Scheduled
 ^1609851205223
+- Can you use a launch configuration to provision capacity using Spot instances and  On-Demand Instances?:: No, you cannot use a launch configuration to provision capacity across multiple instance types using both On-Demand Instances and Spot Instances
+^1649189294102
+- If I have sever-bound licenses (like Windows Server) how can I use them in AWS?:: The only option that supports sever-bound licenses Dedicated Hosts to launch Amazon EC2 instances on physical servers
+^1649194823782